Essay film / still image video, 8:00 min, 2024

 On Instagram I see accounts that archive footage of "Comfy rooms and safe, familiar places found online” also called “Dreamcore” or “Nostalgiacore”.
 I notice how the pictures from the accounts correspond more to how I remember my own childhood, than the photographs I try to take myself of the real places.

 In the essay film “You're finally home” I go back and remember the places from my childhood, with mixed fictional pictures from the internet accounts and from a collective memory or by a so-called “third memory” (Bernard Stiegler) which is constructed from TV, cinema and internet.
 With the Instagram accounts as a starting point, the video ask questions about how we create, archive, and reproduce images of safety.
-The essay also reflects about our relationships to places, imaginary and real ones but also how we try to maintain security in the everyday and the connection to the transience of life.
+The essay also reflects about our relationships to places, imaginary and real ones but also how we try to maintain security and control in the everyday and the connection to the transience of life.